History of Indian influence on Southeast Asia: Indian maritime trade with Southeast Asia

 Indian ship on lead coin of Vasisthiputra Sri Pulamavi, testimony to the naval, seafaring and trading capabilities of the Satavahanas during the 1st–2nd century CE.

 Austronesian sailors from Island Southeast Asia first established contact and trade with Southern India and Sri Lanka as early as 500 BCE.
 This resulted in the introduction of Southeast Asian material culture and cultigens to South Asia; as well as connecting the material cultures of India and China.
 These early Austronesian trade routes linking Island Southeast Asia with India also became the maritime aspect of the wider spice trade network, which were later also used by Tamil and Arab maritime trade.
 The sustained contact between Southeast Asia and South Asia resulted in cultural exchange, in addition to the exchange of commodities.

 The first clear mention of a navy occurs in the mythological epic the Mahabharata.
 Historically, however, the first attested attempt to organise a navy in India, as described by Megasthenes (c.
 350—290 BCE), is attributed to Chandragupta Maurya (reign 322—298 BCE).
-The Mauryan empire (322–185 BCE) navy continued till the times of emperor Ashoka (reign 273—232 BCE), who used it to send massive diplomatic missions to Greece, Syria, Egypt, Cyrene, Macedonia and Epirus.
+The Mauryan Empire (322–185 BCE) navy continued till the times of emperor Ashoka (reign 273—232 BCE), who used it to send massive diplomatic missions to Greece, Syria, Egypt, Cyrene, Macedonia and Epirus.
 Following nomadic interference in Siberia—one of the sources for India's bullion—India diverted its attention to the Malay Peninsula, which became its new source for gold and was soon exposed to the world via a series of maritime trade routes.
-The period under the Mauryan empire also witnessed various other regions of the world engage increasingly in the Indian Ocean maritime voyages.
+The Mauryan period also witnessed various other regions of the world engage increasingly in the Indian Ocean maritime voyages.
+Between the 1st-2nd Century BCE,Satvahanas rose a majore trader ,owning a large section of the ports,where maritime trade like spices ,textiles,sandalwood ,etc.One more examples is of Socotra island in Middle east ,where Guptas traded.